 catch (Exception ex)

-You need to click on the allow access button, otherwise application won’t work.
+You need to click on the allow access button, otherwise the application won’t work.

 Skype bot running on my system.

-The Translate method, translate from English to Hindi using Bing API.
+Translate method translates from English to Hindi using Bing API.
 Bing API doesn’t support translation to Malayalam from English.
 So Hindi language is used.

 - How to use TaskDialog API in C#